Looking for support for your finance function? Book a time with an expert.

 Tax Differences

-Both structures require formal incorporation procedures, including filing articles of incorporation, creating bylaws, appointing directors, and maintaining corporate formalities through regular board meetings and annual reports.
+Both require formalities of incorporation, such as filing articles of incorporation, creating bylaws, appointing directors, and attending to corporate formalities such as annual meetings of the board.

 Ownership Limits and Flexibility: Who Can Be a Shareholder?